A Difference in Perspective: A Dichotomy in how Media Portrays Scalping.

 | https://www.flickr.com/photos/35034348378@N01/190526045 |

-As you can see the focus is very different.
-Public facing articles are often very outwardly critical of the actual practice of scalping.
-Approaching the topic from the perspective that scalping is immoral from the outset, and often using loaded language like “scammer” or “real fan”.
+As you can see, the focus is very different.
+Public-facing articles are often very outwardly critical of the actual practice of scalping.
+Approaching the topic from the perspective that scalping is immoral from the outset, and often using loaded language.
+They refer to the situation as "a broken system" or " in a crisis", they are more likely to refer to the scalpers as "scammers" and to buyers as "real fans" that are "left to fend for themselves" or are "out in the cold".
 Whereas the economic publications usually take a more neutral approach, and even when they are arguing the position of scalping as harmful, tend to be more sympathetic to the scalpers themselves.
-I think this is for many reasons, but primarily I think it is because of differences in target audience.
-The economic point of view is often from academic sources, or summaries of academic sources.
+I think this is for many reasons, but primarily, I think it is because of differences in the target audience.
+The economic point of view is often from academic sources or summaries of academic sources.
 This naturally means that a higher level of professionalism is expected, but it also means that they are less subject to public scrutiny directly.
-Whereas if a more public facing article were to overtly defend the practice of scalping, it would likely face significant backlash from its readers.
-Another reason that public perception feels so strongly about the issue, and something that many articles, both academic and public facing, touch on is the concept of fairness.
+Whereas if a more public-facing article were to overtly defend the practice of scalping, it would likely face significant backlash from its readers.
+Another reason that public perception feels so strongly about the issue, and something that many articles, both academic and public-facing, touch on, is the concept of fairness.
 You could argue that the artificially low prices in the initial market create a shortage, which would deny the tickets to people that wanted to go more and would have been willing to pay a greater amount for them.
-On the other hand, the higher prices naturally exclude lower income individuals, the speed at which the markets operate often exclude working individuals, and the additional cost isn’t even going to the band or venue that is creating the product in the first place.
-There are also significant issues with rent-seeking, a far greater danger of scams, and a detriment in consumer satisfaction.
+On the other hand, the higher prices naturally exclude lower-income individuals, the speed at which the markets operate often excludes working individuals, and the additional cost isn’t even going to the band or venue that is creating the product in the first place.
+There are also significant issues with rent-seeking, a far greater danger of scams, and a detriment to consumer satisfaction.
 Many academic sources even conclude or suggest that this offsets any gains in allocative efficiency(Leslie and Sorensen).

-Overall I believe that this dichotomy is an excellent illustration of a few very important elements in media.
-Namely how important the audience and perspective can be when discussing a topic and creating media about that topic, how media can influence public opinion, but public opinion can also influence media, and how something that might be theoretically or hypothetically true on paper might differ significantly from the commonly desired outcome.
-I believe that in the case of scalping, most media is primarily serving public interest, rather than working to inform their audience.
-It is working to make a complaint and issue know, with the intent of spreading public awareness and influencing policy decisions.
-I don't see this as inherently bad, but it is important to keep in mind when discussing the topic, and very illustrative of the conflict that can arise between academia and the public opinion.
+Overall, I believe that this dichotomy is an excellent illustration of a few very important elements in media.
+Namely, how important the audience and perspective can be when discussing a topic and creating media about that topic, how media can influence public opinion, but public opinion can also influence media, and how something that might be theoretically or hypothetically true on paper might differ significantly from the commonly desired outcome.
+I believe that in the case of scalping, academic media is trying to serve overall economic interest.
+It is working to influence policy by providing analysis on the situation and determining the most efficient use of government resources.
+While most public-facing media is primarily serving public interest, rather than working to inform their audience.
+It is working to make a complaint and issue known, with the intent of spreading public awareness and influencing policy decisions.
+I don't believe either of these approaches are inherently right or wrong, but it is very illustrative of the conflict that can arise between not only academia and public opinion, but any two different interest groups when they are creating media on the same topic.

 Works Cited